-11 Complaints
+13 Complaints

-If parents have any concerns or complaints over the application or implementation of this policy or feels that they are being pressured into a managed move, they should raise their concerns with the headteacher in accordance with the School's complaints policy.
-If the concern relates to an exclusion, the statutory procedure set out in the exclusions statutory guidance will be followed.
+If parents have any concerns or complaints over the application or implementation of this policy or feels that they are being pressured into a managed move, they should raise their concerns with a staff member or the headteacher in accordance with the school's complaints policy.
+If the concern relates to an exclusion, the statutory procedure set out in the Statutory Guidance on Exclusions and Suspensions will be followed.

-12 Equality impact
+14 Equality impact

-The School does all it can to ensure that its policies do not discriminate against pupils or others, either directly or indirectly, in line with any Equality Act 2010 protected characteristics.
+The school does all it can to ensure that its policies do not discriminate against pupils or others, either directly or indirectly, in line with any Equality Act 2010 protected characteristics.
 This includes race, religion, disability, sexual orientation, and sex.

-13 Monitoring arrangements
+15 Monitoring arrangements